Periodicities for Taylor coefficients of half-integral weight modular forms: Quasimodular and almost holomorphic modular forms of half-integer weight

 In this section, we will review the basic theory of quasimodular and almost holomorphic forms, which we shall require in our proofs of the main results.
 Quasimodular forms and almost holomorphic modular forms generalize classical modular forms.
 The first example of a quasimodular form is the Eisenstein series of weight $2$,

-where $\sigma_k(n):=\sum_{d\mid n} d^k$ denotes the usual sum of $k$-th powers of the positive divisors of $n$.
 While $E_2$ is not modular, it very nearly is.
 In general, quasimodular forms have a slightly deformed modularity transformation, and every quasimodular form has an associated almost holomorphic modular form.
 An almost holomorphic modular form is simply a modular form which, instead of being holomorphic, is a polynomial in $Y:=\frac{1}{-4\pi y}$, where $y:=\Im(\tau)$, with holomorphic functions as coefficients.
 In the case of $E_2$, the associated almost holomorphic modular form is the function

 which transforms as a modular form of weight $2$ on $\operatorname{SL}_2(\Z)$.
 More precise definitions follow below.